 Spike: Well, get a cab, you moron!

-Lucas in Super Smash Bros.
-Brawl's "Subspace Emissary" where he trips on a root while running away from the Pig King Statue, somehow managing to get his leg caught underneath it, but is saved in a Big Damn Heroes Moment by Ness.
+- Lucas in "Subspace Emissary", where he trips on a root while running away from the Pig King Statue, somehow managing to get his leg caught underneath it, but is saved in a Big Damn Heroes Moment by Ness.

 Daggett: Why don't we just cut the darn things off?!